mittielawrence22/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.

 This quote reminds us that optimizing code before it's necessary can lead to unnecessary complexity, harder maintenance, and potentially introduce new bugs.
 It's important to first write clear and simple code that works correctly, and only optimize when profiling indicates a bottleneck.

+# 2023-12-16
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, identify the most important tasks and focus on them first.
+Then, break down larger projects into smaller, manageable tasks.
+By planning ahead and staying organized, you can avoid last-minute panic and stress.

+Use version control systems like Git to keep track of your code and collaborate with others.
+Make sure to write concise, well-documented code that is easy to understand and maintain.
+Learn to use debugging tools and understand how your program works so you know how to fix any issues that may arise.
+Practice good programming habits like commenting yourcode, organizing your files, using functions and modules to reuse code,and following coding standards.
+These habits will make your life as a programmer much easier and more enjoyable.